QuantumRaC/Cybersec-Archive/notes/linux_notes.md

       - `w` for write
       - `r` for read
       - `x` for execute
+        - `s` means the executable with SUID; regardless of user running the program, as long as they have executable permissions the program will exectue as the owner user

 - `touch`
   - `touch newFile` creates newFile under current dir